-The terms and conditions of practice and the compensation of teachers employed by school jurisdictions are established in collective agreements.
-These negotiations take place in two parts; the Association bargaining centrally with the Teachers’ Employer Bargaining Association (TEBA) and locally with each school board.
-Legally, the Association is the bargaining agent for all teachers employed by public, separate and francophone school jurisdictions in the province.
+The terms and conditions of practice and the compensation of teachers employed by school divisions are established in collective agreements.
+These negotiations take place in two parts; the Association bargaining centrally with the Teachers’ Employer Bargaining Association (TEBA) and then locally with each school division.
+Legally, the Association is the bargaining agent for all teachers employed by public, separate and francophone school divisions in the province.

 A representative of the bargaining agent is appointed to conduct negotiations under the Labour Relations Code for local level bargaining.

-Staff in Teacher Welfare advise local bargaining unit committees on all aspects of collective bargaining.
-In addition, the Association periodically organizes teacher welfare area conference, offers courses for beginning and advanced bargainers at Summer Conference, and maintains a corps of economic consultants, a group of practising teachers who have received specialized training in matters related to collective bargaining.
+Staff in Teacher Employment Services advise local bargaining unit committees on all aspects of collective bargaining.
+In addition, the Association periodically organizes the Collective Bargaining conference and offers courses for beginning and advanced bargainers at Summer Conference.

-Members seeking advice on the grievance procedures to be followed in the case of an alleged violation of a collective agreement or on any other matter arising from a collective agreement, the Labour Relations Code, the Employment Standards Code should consult teacher welfare staff at email@example.com or call 780-447-9400 or 1-800-232-7208.
+Members seeking advice on the grievance procedures to be followed in the case of an alleged violation of a collective agreement or on any other matter arising from a collective agreement, the Labour Relations Code, the Employment Standards Code should consult Teacher Employment Services at email@example.com or call 780-447-9400 or 1-800-232-7208.

 Current Round(s) of Collective Bargaining